pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 Questions that bother us
 ------------------------

--   Say that mankind had all these mobile phones, PDAs etc., but suddenly forgot all about money.
-Would mankind immediately reinvent the concept, and trust the pieces of paper back again?
-Or would it make use of the powerful information technologies available in order to come up with some advanced, decentralized electronic bartering system?
 -   Say that mankind had all these mobile phones, PDAs etc., and say that all of its trades were taking place via some advanced, decentralized, electronic bartering system.
 Would one of the resources being exchanged re-emerge as a currency, i.e. serve for wealth cumulation and participate in most deals?
 Or would more dynamical, blended and local currencies start to emerge?
+Is there a theory of emergence of money in distributed, decentralized economies?

 [More on these questions.](/wiki/Questions_That_Bother_Us "wikilink")